-Benefits Description You pay Extended care benefits/Skilled nursing care facility benefits High Option Standard Option Inpatient confinement at a Skilled Nursing Facility for the first 14 days following transfer from acute inpatient confinement when Charges in excess of \$700 per day Charges in excess of \$700 per day skilled care is still required.
+Benefits Description You pay Extended care benefits/Skilled nursing care facility benefits High Option Standard Option • Inpatient confinement at a Skilled Nursing Facility for the first 21 days following transfer from an authorized acute inpatient confinement when skilled care is still required.
 Benefits limited to \$700 per day.
 No other benefits are payable for inpatient skilled nursing facility charges.
-All charges after 14 days All charges after 14 days Note: Medicare Part A pays for the first 14 days of Skilled Nursing Facility confinements during a Medicare benefit period.
-No benefits are payable by the plan including during a readmission during the same benefit period as defined by Medicare.
-Hospice care High Option Standard Option Hospice is a coordinated program of maintenance and supportive care for the terminally ill provided by a medically supervised team, under the direction of a Plan-approved independent hospice administration.
-PPO: Nothing up to the Plan limits (calendar year deductible applies) PPO: Nothing up to the Plan limits (calendar year deductible applies) • We pay up to \$15,000 for hospice care provided in an outpatient setting, or for room, board, and care while receiving hospice care in an inpatient setting.
+PPO: Charges in excess of \$700 per day for the first 21 days not to exceed the Plan allowance PPO: Charges in excess of \$700 per day for the first 21 days not to exceed the Plan allowance Note: When Medicare Part A is primary, Medicare pays the initial 20 days in full for confinement in a qualified skilled nursing facility, for each Medicare defined benefit period; this plan covers copayments All charges after 21 days not to exceed the Plan allowance All charges after 21 days not to exceed the Plan allowance or coinsurance incurred during the 21st day of confinement during the benefit period.
+Non PPO: Charges in excess of \$700 per day for the first 21 days Non PPO: Charges in excess of \$700 per day for the first 21 days All charges after 21 days All charges after 21 days Hospice care High Option Standard Option Hospice is a coordinated program of maintenance and supportive care for the terminally ill provided by a medically supervised team, under the direction of a Plan-approved independent hospice PPO: Nothing up to the Plan limits (calendar year deductible applies) PPO: Nothing up to the Plan limits (calendar year deductible applies) We pay up to \$15,000 for hospice care provided in an outpatient setting, or for room, board, and care while receiving hospice care in an inpatient setting.
 Services may include a combination of inpatient and outpatient care up to a maximum of \$15,000.
 Non-PPO: Nothing up to the Plan limits (calendar year deductible applies) Non-PPO: Nothing up to the Plan limits (calendar year deductible applies) These benefits will be paid if the hospice care program begins after a person's primary doctor certifies terminal illness and life expectancy of six months or less and any services or inpatient hospice stay that is part of the program is: Provided while the person is covered by this Plan Ordered by the supervising doctor Charged by the hospice care program Provided within six months from the date the person entered or re- entered (after a period of remission) a hospice care program Remission is the halt or actual reduction in the progression of illness resulting in discharge from a hospice care program with no further expenses incurred.
 A readmission within three months of a prior discharge is considered as the same period of care.
 A new period begins after three months from a prior discharge with maximum benefits available.
-Not covered: All charges All charges • Charges incurred during a period of remission, charges incurred for treatment of a sickness or injury of a family member that are covered under another plan provision, charges incurred for services rendered by a close relative, bereavement counseling, funeral arrangements, pastoral counseling, financial or legal counseling, homemaker or caretaker services
+Not covered: All charges All charges Charges incurred during a period of remission, charges incurred for treatment of a sickness or injury of a family member that are covered under another plan provision, charges incurred for services rendered by a close relative, bereavement counseling, funeral arrangements, pastoral counseling, financial or legal counseling, homemaker or caretaker services